turnerlabs/airflow_stack_aws_ec2_ami/README.md

-# What is in the packer directory
+# What is this?

+This contains the packer code to create the AMI's for the Webserver / Scheduler(combined) and the Worker for Airflow.

-The airflow_websched path contains the code to generate a python 3.x AMI of an airflow webserver and scheduler that works with Airflow 1.10.1.
+The airflow_websched path contains the code to generate a python 3.x(latest on Ubuntu 16.04) AMI of an airflow webserver and scheduler that works with Airflow.

-The airflow_worker path contains the code to generate a python 3.x AMI of an airflow worker that works with Airflow 1.10.0.
+The airflow_worker path contains the code to generate a python 3.x(latest on Ubuntu 16.04) AMI of an airflow worker that works with Airflow.

 The airflow AMI's also have the following additions / assumptions: